-What Our Students Learn In our program, students learn technical skills such as visual effects, sound design, picture editing, motion graphics, cinematography and more.
+What Our Students Learn In our program, students learn technical skills such as editing, motion graphics, visual effects, compositing, 3-D modeling, web and app design, and more.
 These core skills provide the necessary foundation for their careers as digital media professionals.

-Why FIDM Digital Media students have the opportunity to work on many real-world projects collaborating with companies like Ant Farm, Trailer Park, Create, and Warner Bros.
+Why FIDM Digital Media students have the opportunity to work on many real-world projects collaborating with companies like Trailer Park, Create, Motive Creative, CBS, Amazon Studios, and Warner Bros.